 On the other hand, companies and management are tackling this issue by trying to bring people together as much as possible.
 For social events and activities, implementing team games that can be played online, organizing trips and visiting other locations.
 (INT 6): "We target at least once a year ideally twice a year, but once a year we have managed so far to bring the teams together in one location.
 And that's very important for building the team spirit, for ensuring that each team member feels a part of the team and a contributor, and somebody who's been listened to and who can give his or her opinion in present.
 Another thing that we work on also constantly is how to ensure that virtual Team members participate in activities.
 We've noticed that there is a tendency for remote employees to have less participation."
 (INT 3): "How do we keep the team feeling if we are not seeing each other that often?
 Even if we come to the office, but we are still location split.
 And how do we keep that feeling?
+How do we keep the feeling that we have the same goals, that I know this guy and I can just poke him.
 How do we keep that feeling present?
 And that's another challenge with the remote and hybrid setups because that comradery that comes from having a united goal that we work towards and the feeling is what usually keeps people in a team, even in a different location.
 Again, there are ways of trying to overcome it with virtual meetings and travels to just occasionally have that."